Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

   );
 ```

 ThreadHideFromDebugger is a flag to delete exceptions SEH of the debugger on thread past in argument.
-So inour case, the function take in argument the handle of CreateThread and set HideFromDebuger to make the debugger crash on this thread.
+So in our case, the function takes in argument the handle of CreateThread and set HideFromDebuger to make the debugger crash on this thread.

 This anti-debug technical will block us to debug the next thread.
 The solution is to bypass it by patching the function NtSetInformationThread to debug.

-The next 2 functions (ResumeThread and WaitForSingleObject) will the start the new thread with antibug.
+The next 2 functions (ResumeThread and WaitForSingleObject) will start the new thread with anti debug.
 After patching the first function, we get into the thread correctly :
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130536928320700576/image.png)

 Now we extract the shellcode to analyse it with miasm.

 # Miasm analysis